-Welcome to Derby City Council's annual Statement of Accounts for 2012/13.
-The accounts have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2012 (the Code), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+Welcome to Derby City Council's annual Statement of Accounts for 2013/14.
+The accounts have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2014 (the Code), published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-The purpose of this foreword is to provide a summary of the overall financial position and performance of the Council as at 31 March 2013 and explain the most significant financial matters contained within the Accounts.
-It also explains the Council's financial activity during 2012/13 and the purpose of these financial statements.
-Where necessary estimates and judgements have been made in preparing these accounts which comply with the Code.
-Further details of these estimates and judgements are included in Notes 4 and 5 to the Accounts (pages 40 & 42).
+The information contained within these accounts is presented as simply and clearly as possible.
+However, the accounts of a large and diverse organisation such as Derby City Council are by their nature both technical and complex, so this foreword explains some of the statements and provides a summary of the Council's financial performance for 2013/14 and its financial prospects.
+Where necessary, estimates and judgements have been made in preparing these accounts which comply with the Code.
+Further details of these estimates and judgements are included in Notes 4 and 5 to the Accounts.

 In order to provide all stakeholders in the city with the confidence that public money has been properly accounted for, effective internal controls to detect and prevent any irregularities have been rigorously enforced.
-Details of the Council's systems of internal control are included within the Council's Annual Governance Statement.
+Details of the systems of internal control are included within the Council's Annual Governance Statement, which is publically available on the Derby City Council web-site.